 Though there has been increasing coverage of our country’s mental health crisis, less attention has been paid to the perinatal or maternal mental health crisis, and even less to its impact on public health in Georgia:

-• Georgia is ranked last (#50) for access to mental health care.
-Our state also holds the worst record for maternal mortality in our country (#50), with maternal suicide as the leading cause of death.
+• Georgia is ranked last for access to mental health care.
+Our state also holds the worst record for maternal mortality in our country, with maternal suicide as the leading cause of death.

 • In Georgia – labeled the “most dangerous state for pregnant women” – Black women are 3 times more likely to die of pregnancy-related complications than white women nationally.

-• Most of Georgia’s counties are experiencing a mental health care shortage, particularly outside metro Atlanta.
+• 150 out of 159 Georgia counties are currently experiencing a mental health care provider shortage, especially outside metro Atlanta.
 In 77 counties, there is not a single psychiatrist working full-time.

-• Only 46 certified perinatal mental health providers currently serve Georgia.
+• There are fewer than 50 certified perinatal mental health providers currently serving Georgia.
 Of those, only half accept insurance and only 2 are in network with Medicaid.
 This means that most perinatal moms and parents who seek therapy cannot find a qualified clinician or afford their fees, which range from $80 to $250 per session.

 • Nationwide, perinatal mental health disorders like postpartum depression and anxiety are the #1 complication of childbirth, impacting 1 in 5 parents (1 in 3 for BIPOC parents).
 This is widely understood to be an underestimation of how many are affected.